 So many things had been lost that night in May, but the shipping gallery had been comparatively fortunate.
 Some models that had been stored in the basement were lost but those in the gallery itself escaped the fire, instead suffering serious damage from water from the fire hoses.
 Arandora Star’s water damage was finally explained and, like Liverpool Museum, it was time for her to rise again.

 A little investigative work and consultation with our conservators had given us a whole new story to the Arandora Star, the story of a Blitz survivor that we very nearly lost.
-Too badly damaged to go back out on display, she’s not been seen by the public in almost 80 years, but following more than 400 hours of work from our brilliant models conservators she has been transformed and will be back in our new Life on Board gallery next Spring.
+Too badly damaged to go back out on display, she’s not been seen by the public in almost 80 years, but following more than 400 hours of work from our brilliant models conservators she has been transformed and is now one of the star objects in our Life on Board gallery.

 This model’s story has really highlighted both the importance of museum records and of our conservation teams.
 We could only find her history through the record keeping of our museum predecessors, and we could only bring Arandora Star back to the public with the aid of hours of careful, skilled conservation.
 The Blitz may have nearly destroyed her, but our conservators have saved her for a whole new generation.
 I just hope she can draw ‘crowds two or three deep’ all over again.